fedelebron/thesis/reductions/mc_ss_mp.md

 Variables:
 *  bool x[i, j, k, l] = ith course, jth class, kth professor, lth role.
 *  bool cp[i, j] = ith course has chosen the jth weekly plan
+*  bool class_date[i, j, k] = ith course has its jth class on the kth day
+*  bool busy[i, j, k] = ith prof is busy teaching the jth course on the kth day
+*  bool busy_l[i, k, k] = ith prof is busy teaching the jth course on its kth class

 Constants:
 * We have a set P of professors.